-Both 'Or-under' and Outlier foster party cooperation as every player rolls their dice in the centre of the table at the same time, thus providing a collaborative focus for the simultaneous resolution of actions.
+Both 'Or-under' and Simul foster party cooperation as every player rolls their dice in the centre of the table at the same time, thus providing a collaborative focus for the simultaneous resolution of actions.

 For more information see print directory.